What is a Capacity Management Maturity Model?

 At this level of maturity it’s the lack of purpose that stands out the most.
-You are missing a consistent strategy for managing and improving the quality of your services.
+You are missing a consistent strategy for managing and improving service quality.

 Level 2: Reactive

-Moving up to the Reactive level is primarily about improving your ability to react to events in your environment in a consistent and timely fashion, but also about ensuring that you have enough information to allow for proper handling of those events.
+Moving up to the Reactive level is primarily about improving your ability to react in a consistent and timely fashion.
+However, it's also about ensuring that you have enough information to allow for proper handling of those events.

 Level 3: Proactive

 You have already developed an ability to efficiently react to events.
-Taking the next step involves discovering patterns among those events and “learning” from the empirical data you have available.
+Taking the next step involves discovering patterns and learning from the available empirical data.
 Once you master that, you will be able to proactively mitigate risks before they have a negative impact on your services.
 This also has the potential of raising overall efficiency.

 Level 4: Service

 So far, any planning and proactive measures have been based on extrapolation of trends in historic data.
-But there are more powerful and accurate ways of making predictions, especially if the scenarios involve nonlinear growth or simultaneous changes to multiple components.
+But there are more powerful and accurate ways of making predictions, especially if the scenarios involve nonlinear growth or making multiple changes at once.
 By employing the next level of analytics, you can accurately predict the outcome of such scenarios and offer powerful service quality indicators.

 Level 5: Value

-To reach this maturity level, you should leverage the decision support produced at the lower levels into an ability to suggest decision options on how to take advantage of a future opportunity or mitigate future risk.
+To reach this maturity level, you should leverage the decision support produced at the lower levels to provide continuous improvement.
 The suggested actions should of course be aligned with your overall business objectives.